Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 Realistic goals and expectations:

-What I do ⇾ Posting on LinkedIn every day isn’t a suitable routine for me.
-Even if I manage it for the first month, the consistency often breaks in the next.
-So, I prefer to post three times a week and create a content strategy at least 3 to 6 months in advance.
-You can start with baby steps and raise your goals once you’ve found your rhythm.
+What I do ⇾ Posting on LinkedIn every day doesn’t work for me long term.
+I can keep it up for a few weeks, but consistency usually breaks after the first month.
+So I post three times a week and build a content strategy 3 to 6 months ahead.
+Start with small, repeatable steps, then raise the bar once you’ve found your rhythm.

 Boundaries:

-- Establish specific work hours and workdays.
-This helps you seamlessly switch in and out of “work mode.”
+• Establish specific work hours and workdays.
+This makes it easier to switch in and out of “work mode.”
 Also, let your team and clients know your availability to manage their expectations.
-This way, you avoid the trap of being “always on” and can enjoy your personal time without the guilt of unfinished tasks.
+This way, you can reduce the risk of being “always on” and enjoy your personal time with less guilt about unfinished tasks.

-- Create clear boundaries and maintain a structured yet flexible schedule.
-If you don’t balance the flexibility or freelance work with consistency, that flexibility can slip away, leading to chaos.
+• Create clear boundaries and maintain a structured yet flexible schedule.
+If you don’t balance the flexibility or freelance work with some consistency, that flexibility can slip away and like chaos.

-What I do ⇾ I also set boundaries for my social media usage.
-After 10:00 PM, I usually switch my phone to airplane mode, and when I wake up, I typically avoid starting my day by checking the internet.
+What I do ⇾ I set boundaries for social media too.
+After 10:00 PM, I switch my phone to airplane mode.
+In the morning, I avoid starting the day by checking the internet.

 Regular Breaks:

-Short pauses can freshen your mind, reduce stress, and boost productivity.
-Whether it’s a five-minute stretch or a midday lunch break outside, these moments are crucial for keeping a healthy work-life balance.
-And, you’ll find five yoga asanas for your back pain after a long time.
-Try these asanas in your break time.
+Short pauses refresh your mind, lower stress, and help you stay productive longer.
+Whether it’s a five-minute stretch or a midday lunch break outside, these moments are very helpful for maintaining a healtier work-life balance.
+You can also try these asanas for back pain: five yoga asanas for your back pain.

 What I do → I use the “Take a Break” extension or BreakTimer software because I might forget to stop working.
 The beep reminds me, “Enough, girl!
 Go drink a glass of water and stretch your body.”
 It works.